seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS  not-accessible
         STATUS      current
         DESCRIPTION
-            "An inherent identification of the symmetric key and the primary index to the cSymmetricKeyTable.
+            "An inherent identification of the symmetric key.

             This MIB does not provide any additional requirements on developing the fingerprint.
 Implementations are cautioned to